ericcornelissen/shescape/CONTRIBUTING.md

 continuous integration the compatibility tests are run for all supported Node.js versions as well.

-Because compatibility tests need to run on all Node.js version back to v10.13.0, compatibility tests are written in CommonJS and run using [Mocha] v9 with the Node.js [assert package].

 ### Writing Tests

 Tests can be written in different ways and using different strategies.
 This